-With accuracy rates consistently hovering above the 99% margin, this means our users are also spending up to 95% less time controlling expense data previously captured by OCR.
+With accuracy rates consistently hovering above the 99% margin, this means our users are also spending up to 95% less time controlling expense data previously captured by OCR thanks to our automated control tool SpendController.
 In comparison, Bloomberg stated in 2015 that up to 27,5% of U.S. businesses reported manual data entry errors, costing them billions in tax penalties.

 The above translates to a 65% saving on processing costs by replacing many man-hours of data entry and control with OCR.
 The increased insight we provide our customers into their spending and travel also allows them to save an average of 15% on their TEM budgets.